sudo-jaa/cv/_posts/employment/2009-03-01-technical-analyst.markdown

 - XML
 ---

-My role was to support the creation of software for the business, and to ensure that 3rd party suppliers were providing a high quality product technically.
-Many of the projects involved working alongside a project manager to gather and format requirements from stakeholders into a technical spec, as well as managing a technical assistant.
-One highlight of this role was designing and implementing a 'digital book' product that I exclusively developed in ActionScript 3.
+My first 'serious' development role.
+Working on many projects, learning ActionScript and PHP as well as running MySQL clusters.
+One highlight of this role was designing and implementing a 'digital book' product.
 This software eventually went on to be used in over 60 products, as well as winning an IDA Award for a product that was produced for the Indian market.